Hyperion302/meteor/backend/src/services/VideoDataService/README.md

 2. Calls [VideoContentService](../VideoContentService)/getVideo for transcoding data
 3. Calls [ChannelDataService](../ChannelDataService)/getChannel for channel data

+## queryVideo

+Query fields:

+-   author - show videos by author
+-   channel - show videos by channel
+-   before - show videos before date
+-   after - show videos after date

+_If ID is specified, all others are ignored.
+If ID is not specified, one other parameter must be specified_

+_If before >= after, raises an error_

 ## createVideo

 1. Creates new untranscoded video in DB